semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

           - make test
 ```

-### Conditional queues {#conditional-queues}
+### Conditional queues

 You can use conditional statements to assign pipelines based on parameters like branch name or tag name.

 The following example uses three rules:

-- On the "master" branch: assign pipeline to organization queue called "Production"
+- On "master" branch: assign pipeline to organization queue called "Production"
-- When the commit includes any Git tag: assign pipeline to a project-level queue called "Image build queue"
+- When the commit includes any Git tag: assign pipeline to project-level queue called "Image build queue"
-- If none of the other rules match: default to running pipeline in parallel (no queue)
+- If none of the other rule match: default to running pipeline in parallel (no queue)

 ```yaml title="Conditional queue example"
 version: v1.0